Non-equilibrium ionisation and radiative transport in an evolving supernova remnant: acknowledgements

 \section{acknowledgements}

 We acknowledge the helpful discussion by Yakov Faerman and Eve Ostriker.
 We thank the Center for Computational Astrophysics (CCA) at the Flatiron Institute Simons Foundation for hospitality and for computational support via the Scientific Computing Core.
+We also thank the anonymous referee for his/her comments that improved the content of this paper.
 This work was supported by the German Science Foundation via DFG/DIP grant STE 1869/2-1 GE625/17-1 at Tel-Aviv University, the Israeli Centers of Excellence (I-CORE) program (center no. 1829/12) and the Israeli Science Foundation (ISF grant no. 2190/20).